Ralung/Control-and-fly-a-mini-drone-with-computer-keyboard/README.md

 # Control-and-fly-a-mini-drone-with-computer-keyboard
-In this project, I used a laptop and a 4-in-1 board to fly a mini drone by arrow keys.
+In this project, I used a laptop and a 4-in-1 board to fly a mini drone by keyboard keys.
 The advantages of this way are that it is not needed to modify the drone and original transmitter and it can also be copied by other drones quickly.
 I am really appreciate to goebish, multiprotocol project and pascallanger!